Sandra Lukashevich, LCPC, NCC

 Licensed Clinical Professional Counselor

-Sandra Lukashevich is a Licensed Clinical Professional Counselor and National Certified Counselor.
+Sandra Lukashevich (she/her) is a Licensed Clinical Professional Counselor and National Certified Counselor.
 She received a Master’s of Science degree in Clinical Psychology from Benedictine University and a Bachelor of Arts degree from North Park University.
 She works with adolescents, adults, seniors, and families to provide counseling for:

 Sandra is a dynamic, compassionate, and insightful therapist.
 She is able to quickly establish rapport with individuals, couples, and families.
 As a Cognitive Behavior Therapist, Sandra combines supportive education with research-based methods to equip clients with the necessary tools to overcome their symptoms and to transfer learned skills to real-life situations outside of the therapy session.